Apache Kafka

 $ juju relate kafka zookeeper

-Juju will now fetch Charmed Kafka and Zookeeper and begin deploying it to the LXD cloud.
+Juju will now fetch Charmed Apache Kafka and Apache Zookeeper and begin deploying them to the LXD cloud.
 This process can take several minutes depending on how provisioned (RAM, CPU, etc) your machine is.
 You can track the progress by running:

 juju status --watch 1s